ralna/hmat_lib/docs/source/theory/hodlr_theory.rst

 ``n×n`` right-singular matrix.
 Visually:

 .. image:: img/svd.svg
+   :alt: Diagram illustrating SVD using a filled square for D, U, and V
+         transpose matrices and an empty square with a diagonal for sigma.

 if :math:`D` is indeed structured correctly and suitable for conversion to HODLR, it will be the case that the singular values, of this off-diagonal